Rutgers School of Dental Medicine

 The Rutgers School of Dental Medicine (formerly New Jersey Dental School) is the dental school of Rutgers University.
-It is one of several professional schools that form Rutgers Biomedical and Health Sciences, a division of the university.
+It is one of several professional schools that form Rutgers Health, a division of the university.
 Established in 1956, the dental school is located in the University Heights neighborhood in city of Newark, New Jersey, United States.
 It is the only dental school in New Jersey and is one of only two public dental schools in the New York metropolitan area.

 On June 28, 2012 the New Jersey state legislature passed a bill that dissolved the University of Medicine and Dentistry of New Jersey and merged most of its schools, including New Jersey Dental School, with Rutgers University, forming Rutgers Biomedical and Health Sciences effective July 1, 2013.

 Admission

 RSDM has a less than 5% acceptance rate.
 Most classes received over 2,200 applicants, with less than 95 seats available (~4.3%).

-In 2019 applicants who gained admission to RUSDM (class of 2023) had an average GPA of 3.6, and average sGPA of 3.7, and an average DAT score of 22.
+In 2023, over 3,200 applications were received by the School of Dental Medicine.
+Applicants who gained admission to RSDM (class of 2027) had an average GPA of 3.6, and average sGPA of 3.7, and an average DAT score of 22.
 These statistics make it one of the most competitive dental schools in the United States.